BrainVivoDev/OpenBrain/README.md

 - Emotion-Based Image Clustering: Cluster images according to the emotional responses they elicit (see the t‑SNE example in `open_brain_examples.ipynb`).

-- Emotional Transformation: Modify an image’s emotional tone by adjusting activations in specific brain regions (see the Brain Embedding Explorer below).
+- Emotional Transformation: Modify an image’s emotional tone by adjusting activations in specific brain regions (see the *BrainTwins Embedding Explorer* below).

 - Video and Image Characterization: Evaluate media content by analyzing the emotions it provokes (see the Perceptor tool below).

-# Brain Embedding Explorer
+# BrainTwins Embedding Explorer

-The Brain Embedding Explorer app allows you to freely explore how images map onto brain embeddings.
+The BrainTwins Embedding Explorer app allows you to freely explore how images map onto brain embeddings.
 To get started, choose a LanceDB table (the default uses the OASIS dataset, as shown in the first screenshot, although creating a new LanceDB is available via script, see below).
 Next, upload an image and transform the emotion portrayed in the image by using the emotions slider, then click the “Modify Emotion” button.
 This transforms the brain embedding accordingly and displays five images from the OASIS dataset that share the most similar brain embedding (see second screenshot).
 Finally, delve deeper into the brain response by viewing which regions are most responsive and learning about their cognitive roles in perception (see third screenshot).
 These results can also be downloaded as a CSV file for further analysis.

 <table>
   <tr>